OlanMalcolm/Data-Mining-and-Statistical-Learning/README.md

-This repository contains all coursework and projects completed for CSE 6250: Data Mining and Statistical Learning, a graduate-level course in Georgia Tech’s MSA program.
+This repository contains all assignments, code, and project work completed for ISYE 7406: Data Mining and Statistical Learning, a foundational course in Georgia Tech’s MSA program.

-The course explores data-driven methods for knowledge discovery, focusing on the statistical and computational foundations of data mining, machine learning, and predictive modeling.
+The course covers the theoretical and practical aspects of modern statistical learning and machine learning techniques.
+Topics include supervised and unsupervised learning, model assessment, regularization, and ensemble methods, with applications to real-world datasets.